foss-scribe/alashiya/docs/religion/gods-of-alashiya.md

 ---
 title: "Gods and Goddesses of Alashiya"
 date: 2024-11-12 19:00:00
-description: "A summary of the gods and goddesses of the Alashiyan pantheon.""
+description: "A summary of the gods and goddesses of the Alashiyan pantheon."
 ---

 ## Zyros, God of Sky and Storms